tomc944/AdventurerCollective/README.md

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup (which will be the Adventures index page).
 This index page will be seeded with several adventures.
+There will also be a barebones User show page which will be added with new React components as their corresponding backends are completed.
+In this phase the view will be blank.

 [Details][phase-one]